superdesk/web-publisher/docs/components/MultiTenancy/usage.rst

 TenantResolver
 --------------

-The **TenantResolver** allows you to resolve current tenant from the request.
+The **TenantResolver** allows you to resolve the current tenant from the request.

 .. code-block:: php